cohuynhhuu/cohuynhhuu.github.io/readme.md

 ### Making Changes
 1. Edit HTML in `index.html`
 2. Modify styles in `styles/photo-shoot-effect.css`
+3. Edit scripts in `scripts/main.js` (if present)
-3. Refresh browser to see changes
+4. Refresh browser to see changes

 ## Contributing